 13. Tosa Inu

-Another very rare dog breed, Tosa Inu is a large dog that you won't often meet in the U.S. This dog breed is one of the few that was originally bred specifically as a fighting dog.
+Another very rare dog breed, Tosa Inu is a large dog that you won't often meet in the U.S. This dog breed is one of the few that was originally bred specifically as a fighting dog and for no other reason.
 As a result, Tosa Inus are very aggressive, skillful at fighting other dogs and are extremely powerful.
-This dog breed originated in Japan and remains mostly in that region.
+This dog breed originated in Japan and remains mostly in that region, sadly still often used specifically in dog fighting events.

 14. English Mastiff